daisvke/ft_otp/README.md

 ## Endianness
+Endianness determines the byte order of data in memory.

+* In TOTP, the timestamp must be in big-endian format (most significant byte first) when passed to the HMAC function.
+Incorrect endianness leads to invalid TOTP codes, as the hash depends on the precise byte order.
+So we had to ensure the timestamp matched the expected endianness for consistent results.
 * To check the endianness of your system:<br />
 `lscpu | grep Order		# Output: Byte Order:     Little Endian`